Shalanda Baker: Biden administration

 On April 22, 2021, President Joe Biden nominated Baker to be the Director of the Office of Economic Impact and Diversity at the United States Department of Energy.
 Hearings were held before the Senate Energy Committee on her nomination on June 8, 2021.
 The committee favorably reported her nomination to the Senate floor on July 22, 2021.
 Baker's nomination expired at the end of the year and was returned to President Biden on January 3, 2022.

 President Biden re-sent her nomination the next day.
 On March 8, 2022, the committee favorably reported her nomination to the Senate floor.
 She was confirmed by the Senate on June 7, 2022.
+Baker stepped down on June 21, 2024.
+Some of the policies within her direction were included in the Justice40 program.